of the safety award programs offer member general and specialty

 supervised by each employee.
 The call for nominations for supervisory excellence in calendar year 2017 will open in January 2018.

-Safety Excellence Award
+Safety Leadership Award

 Building on the success of the supervisor safety certificate

-program listed above, AGC Georgia is proud to offer the Safety Excellence Award.
+program listed above, AGC Georgia is proud to offer the Safety Leadership Award.
 This award will be presented annually to one field supervisor employed by an AGC Georgia general or specialty contractor firm, who manages a project site with no lost-time accidents or recordables, and demonstrates commitment to:

 - providing a safe work environment